taylorlapeyre/basicwardrobe.info/_includes/formal.md

 ### Navy Blazer
 ![](/assets/images/blazer.png)

 The navy blazer practically defines the word "staple."
-It's an essential in any wardrobe worth its salt.
+It's an essential.
 A blazer should be cut slim to the body and should be a tad bit shorter than your arm as it lays by your side.
 This is an item that is worth getting tailored.
 Modern styling favors a double vent in the back.

 *Suggestions:*